ArchipelagoMW/Archipelago/worlds/pokemon_rb/docs/en_Pokemon Red - Blue.md

 Many baseline changes are made to the game, including:

+* Bag item space increased to 128 slots (up from 20)
+* PC item storage increased to 64 slots (up from 50)
 * You can hold B to run (or bike extra fast!).
 * You can hold select while talking to a trainer to re-battle them.
 * You can return to route 2 from Diglett's Cave without the use of Cut.
+* Mew can be encountered at the S.S.
+Anne dock truck.
+This can be randomized depending on your settings.
 * The S.S.
 Anne will never depart.
 * Seafoam Islands entrances are swapped.
+This means you need Strength to travel through from Cinnabar Island to Fuchsia City
 * After obtaining one of the fossil item checks in Mt Moon, the remaining item can be received from the Cinnabar Lab fossil scientist after reviving a Pokémon from a fossil.
 * A hidden item location that was outside the bounds of the Safari Zone Gate map has been moved to a reachable tile on this screen.
-* Mew can be encountered at the S.S.
-Anne dock truck.
-This can be randomized depending on your settings.
 * Obedience depends on the total number of badges you have obtained instead of depending on specific badges.
 * Pokémon that evolve by trading can also evolve by reaching level 35.
 * Much of the dialogue throughout the game has been removed or shortened.